 I have the advantage of a background that is religiously eclectic.
 I jokingly say I am a Methepiscobapiterianostal.
-That is to say; most of my life I haven’t had a tremendous loyalty to any one denomination or theological system.
-I have, however, always held a strong committment to Scripture and living in accord with it.
-I am now a member of New Life Presbyterian Church in Escondido, California.
-It is a part of the Presbyterian Church in America, one of the conservative Presbyterian denominations.
+That is to say; most of my life I haven’t had tremendous loyalty to any one denomination or theological system.
+I have, however, always held a strong commitment to Scripture and living in accord with it.
 I have a strong belief that all believers in Christ are my brothers and sisters in Christ and should all be treated as such whether they are part of my denomination or not.
 There is only one body of Christ.

 I am also a product of my spiritual heritage.
 My family since at least 1685, or so, were Quakers until my family moved to California in 1954 and there was no Quaker Meeting House within a reasonable distance of our home.
 During my senior year in high school, the Lord began to stir up a hunger for him in my heart.
 That, in God’s providence, led me to an Assembly of God church through an old high school friend.
 Here I was introduced to the present power of the Holy Spirit.
 My life was changed forever, and I fell deeply in love with Jesus and have been so ever since.

 I eventually graduated from LIFE Pacific College (formerly LIFE Bible College) and went on to Pastor a local church for several years.
 Eventually, I questioned my leadership in my family and concluded that I had not done well.
 My passion for ministry had overridden my prior commitment to my family.
 After a great deal of prayer and soul searching, I resigned and left the pastoral ministry to work on my duties as a husband and father – prerequisites for eldership.
 It is with great joy that after about three decades I am embarking on this ministry of writing devotional works and find myself in a new ministry to the body of Christ.